Distinguished Scholar Chair, Library of Congress, Washington, D.C.

 - Schneider's project with NASA is the subject of an episode on PBS TV (click here).

 - Schneider in the new film: Supersapiens (click here for the trailer).

-- Schneider's trade book, Future Minds, is now in press (blurb here).
+- Schneider's trade book, Artificial You: AI and the Future of Your Mind, is now in press (blurb here).